LexLorenzo/MachineLearningProjects/Lab_Exercise_2/labexer2notes.md

 - Does being a single parent correlate to their chances of availing the promo?
 - Is the recency of their last purchase significant to their response?
 - Are those who purchases with deals significant to their response?
 (Karamihan sa mga more than 6 nagyes)
+- Are there any relevant information about parent income with the amount of kids they have?
+- The relevance of Marital status, education, and income
+- The relevance of Recency and number of people in the family (How much they consume the products)

 ## Possible data cleaning: